Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Conclusion

-Several directions for future work remain open.
-We have only considered two-extendible channels; incorporation of $k$-extendible channels for $k > 2$ into our semidefinite optimization could offer tighter bounds on the measures we have described.
-The notion of two-PPT-extendible channels is quite interesting in its own right via its connection with 1-W LOCC channels.
-The paper \cite{SW21} shows that PPT constraints are sufficient to determine the exact simulation error in bidirectional teleportation for certain special states.
-Future work can identify a class of resource states that saturate the error bound using two-PPT-extendibility constraints, i.e., states that are PPT but two-unextendible.
-Such a class of states can offer insight not only in the study of teleportation protocols, but also to entanglement of states and channels.
+\item The paper \cite{SW21} shows that PPT constraints are sufficient to determine the exact simulation error in bidirectional teleportation for certain special states.
+Future work can identify a class of resource states that saturate the error bound using two-PPT-extendibility constraints, e.g., states that are PPT but two-unextendible.
+Such a class of states can offer insight not only in the study of teleportation protocols, but also to entanglement of states and channels. \end{enumerate}